sf-wdi-27-28/command-line-mystery/solution.md

 egrep -R '((Joe Germuska)|(Jeremy Bowers)|(Aron Pilhofer))' ./memberships

-may be Jeremy Bowers or aron pilhofer
+All MemberShips: Jeremy Bowers who did it? may be Jeremy Bowers